mazore/gerrymandering/README.md

 ### Overview
 First, a grid of people is generated, with parties that are randomized while ensuring that there are an equal amount of people in each party.
 Districts are then drawn around those people.
-Districts are initially squares of size `district_size`, which is possible because we ensure that `grid_width` and `district_width` allow this to be possible.
+Districts are initially squares of size `district_size`, and we ensure that `grid_width` and `district_width` allow this to be possible.
 From there, we perform a series of swaps of people between districts.
 These swaps will over time give one party (specified by `help_party`) more and more districts, without changing the people grid.

 ### Swapping
 We pick 2 districts, `district1` and `district2` that are touching by 2 or more people.
 We also pick a person from each of those districts (`person1` and `person2`), using certain conditions to ensure that the swap not hinder the wrong party or cause disconnections in the districts.
-More information about these conditions can be found in `get_person1` and `get_person2` methods in `swap_manager.py`.
+More information about these conditions can be found in `get_person1` and `get_person2` methods in `simulation/swap_manager.py`.

 ![Swap diagram 1](https://github.com/mazore/images/blob/main/GerrymanderingSwapDiagram1.png)